-Norman Conquest of England of 1066.
+Avenel is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England of 1066.
 The Avenel family lived in the county of Derbyshire.
 However, the family resided in Avenelles in the department of Eure, Normandy before coming to England in the just prior to the major flood of Norman emigration in the 11th century.
-CITATION[CLOSE]

 Early Origins of the Avenel family